sgware/sabre-benchmarks/readme.md

 # Sabre Benchmark Tool

-This is tool for testing many configurations of the [Sabre Narrative Planner](https://github.com/sgware/sabre) on a varity of [benchmark story planning problems](problems) collected from several authors.
-It also severs as a repository of example Sabre problems.
+This is a tool for testing many configurations of the [Sabre Narrative Planner](https://github.com/sgware/sabre) on a variety of [benchmark story planning problems](problems) collected from several authors.
+It also serves as a repository of example Sabre problems.

 This tool automatically produces a summary of the performance of every planner on every problem in [HTML](results.html) and [plain text](results.txt) formats.